Frequently Asked Questions About the Course

 The photographs shown in the 'More Information' windows that you can access if you click on the 'Join & Enrol' button will give you an idea of how much we actually send you, and in addition to what we mail there are many benefits of membership that cannot be presented in this way, including mentoring, gatherings, camps, retreats, private website and forums.
 We believe the amount requested is very fair considering all the benefits of membership and the amount of material we send, and that you will agree with this when you see all that we send you in the introductory package.
 But if you don't, or if you feel it isn't right for you, just send it all back to us and we will refund your payment in full.

-What is your Environmental Policy?
+And what is your Environmental Policy?

 We aim to produce and distribute the course with as little environmental impact as possible.
 Storage cases for the course are made from 100% recycled cardboard and whenever we can we use 100% recycled paper, with chlorine-free paper from managed forests as a second choice.
 We also allocate a proportion of the course fees to tree planting.
 This money is donated directly to Trees for Life to help reforest the Caledonian Forest in Scotland, and The Woodland Trust to create new woodlands and to help preserve woodland in the UK.
 We are also working with Maori friends in Aotearoa, New Zealand, to help preserve and maintain a sacred site in the wilderness, and with Tree Aid to fund tree planting and management in Dogon country in Mali.
 In addition we have initiated two projects to help protect and preserve the environment: The Campaign for Ecological Responsibility and The Sacred Grove Planting Project.
 Full details are sent to all members on joining.